Back to All Posts

 As you plan your holiday gatherings, be sure to make arrangements and accommodations for your senior loved one well ahead of time.

-The location is very important, especially for seniors living with dementia.
+The location of your gathering is very important, especially for seniors living with dementia.
 Depending on how they are, these seniors may be more comfortable staying in their own homes.
-If the dementia is more advanced, leaving their home can be confusing and stressful.
+If their dementia is more advanced, leaving their home can be confusing and stressful.

-Also, be sure they have their medications with them, and be familiar with when they should take them.
+Also, be sure they have their medications with them, and know when they should take them.

 If the senior is living in a retirement or assisted living community, try to include the community’s staff in your planning to better understand how your loved one can have a positive experience celebrating the holidays.